fbpx

 Los Angeles Jury Delivers $43 Million Verdict

 A victim of mesothelioma won a $43 million verdict in 2022 in Los Angeles.
-It is one of the largest mesothelioma lawsuit verdicts since the court system in the U.S. reopened following the COVID-19 pandemic.
+It is one of the largest mesothelioma lawsuit verdicts since the U.S. court system reopened following the COVID-19 pandemic.

 Plant Worker Receives $3 Million in Lawsuit